aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 15
    :Examples: ``--sim-ite 10``

-Sets the number of global iterations between the demodulator and the decoder.
+Set the number of global iterations between the demodulator and the decoder.

 .. note:: Available only for BFERI simulations.